Interpreting Knowledge Graph Relation Representation from Word Embeddings: Introduction

-In summary, the key contributions of this work are: \begin{itemize}[leftmargin=0.5cm] \itemsep-0.2em \item to use recent understanding of PMI-based word embeddings as a basis for developing new insight into knowledge graph relations and their representation; \item to derive a novel categorisation of relations based on identified \textit{relation requirements}, i.e. what a relation representation must achieve to map a subject embedding to all related object embeddings; \item to show that the performance of several leading link prediction models on different relations depends on the ability of the model's architecture to represent that type of relation; \item to theoretically predict identifiable properties of knowledge graph models, e.g. that the strength of a relation's \textit{relatedness} is reflected in the eigenvalues of its relation matrix; and \item noting how ranking metrics can be flawed, to provide novel insight into recent knowledge graph models from their per-relation prediction accuracy, an evaluation metric we recommend in future. \end{itemize}
+In summary, the key contributions of this work are: \begin{itemize}[leftmargin=0.5cm] \itemsep-0.25em \item to use recent understanding of PMI-based word embeddings to derive geometric attributes of a relation representation for it to map subject word embeddings to all related object word embeddings (\textit{relation conditions}), which partition relations into three \textit{types} ($\mathsection$\ref{sec:theory}); \item to show that both per-relation ranking as well as classification performance of leading link prediction models corresponds to the model satisfying the appropriate relation conditions, i.e.~how closely its relation representations match the geometric form derived theoretically ($\mathsection$\ref{sec:p1}); and \item to show that properties of knowledge graph representation models fit predictions based on relation conditions, e.g.~the strength of a relation's \textit{relatedness} aspect is reflected in the eigenvalues of its relation matrix ($\mathsection$\ref{sec:p2}). \end{itemize}